brianmmcgrath/omdb-serverless-hasura/README.md

-# Frontend Masters: Serverless Functions with Jason Lengstorf
+# Serverless Functions with Netlify and Hasura

 This is the source code for a Frontend Masters course with Jason Lengstorf about serverless functions.